Web4 Economics

 Think Reddit upvotes, but where each vote is weighted by the voter's own trust score — and you can't see who voted, only the aggregate result.
 No mob dynamics (trust-weighting prevents brigading), no central curation (the community decides), no self-rating (your own confirmations don't count).
 What about rubber-stamping?
 A low-trust confirmer's click carries almost no weight, so colluding with new accounts doesn't help.
 And confirming everything indiscriminately tanks your own CI (consistency score), making your future confirmations worth even less.

 Every participant starts at the same baseline — trust ≈ 0.5, 100 ATP grant.
 In that state, all confirmations weigh equally low, but they still count.
+Even three founders who confirm each other's work can recharge ATP from day one — the system requires reciprocity density (peers who actually engage), not a minimum head-count.
 Over roughly 100 quality actions across the community, trust starts sorting: people who confirmed work that others later also confirmed gain confirmer-trust; people who confirmed spam lose it.
 First-mover advantage fades on a ~30-action half-life, and newcomers doing quality work routinely surpass early members within ~50 actions.
 See the cold-start walkthrough →

 You start with 100 ATP.
 Choose actions.
 Watch your budget change.
 Can you survive?